 One of the ways that modeling agencies find new faces, and clients find models they'd like to book for modeling jobs, is to hold an audition that many models attend at the same time.
 This type of audition is called an open call, go-see, or casting call.
-These appointments were once known as "cattle calls," but thankfully that term is rarely used anymore.
+These appointments were once known as "cattle calls," but that term is rarely used anymore.

 Clients will hold a casting or audition at a specific time where numerous models from a variety of agencies meet with the client in person so the client can make their final selection of models.

 At these open calls, presenting yourself as a professional is as important as having the right "look."
 How you conduct yourself during and after one of these appointments can make or break your modeling career.
-Here are five tips to help you succeed at your next interview.

 There are occasions when being late is unavoidable.
-When it happens, always call your agent or the person you have your appointment with and let them know when you expect to arrive.
+When it happens, always call your agent or the client contact and let them know when you expect to arrive.
 Be polite and apologetic but professional — avoid listing multiple excuses for the delay.

 If you're meeting with an agent for the first time, it's not necessary for you to have professional modeling photos.
 It is helpful, however, if you bring a few simple snapshots that you can leave with the agent if they ask.
 Most agents will take some "digitals" of you if they are interested, but it's nice to show the agent that you're prepared.

-If you are bringing your book, be sure it only contains your very best photos.
+If you do bring your book, it should only contain your very best photos.
 Never put contact sheets, outtakes, personal papers, or anything in your book that isn't your very best work.
-Agents and clients will ALWAYS look in the back of your book, so be sure to keep it clean and tidy.

 Be Organized and Prepared

-Bring a pen and notepad to take notes or quickly jot down notes on your phone or tablet.
-Never be caught fumbling for a pen or paper during your interview.
-Put these tools in a place that you can access quickly and easily—it will show the agent that you are professional, organized, and respectful of their time.
+Always put your writing and portfolio materials in a place where you can access them quickly and easily.
+This will show the agent or client that you are professional, organized, and respectful of their time.

 Models under age 18 should always bring a parent or guardian with them to any audition, including open calls.
-But if you are over 18 years of age, there is no reason for you to bring anyone with you to your interview (under 18 years should bring one parent or guardian).
-If you know that you are meeting with a well-known and established agency then this guideline is doubly important.
-Just like you wouldn't bring your boyfriend, friends, or child to a job interview, you shouldn't bring them when you meet modeling agents or clients.
+But if you are over 18 years of age, there is no reason for anyone else to attend your interview with you.
+Just as you wouldn't bring a partner, friend, or child to a job interview, you should not bring them when you meet modeling agents or clients.

-If you were booked through the internet by someone you have never met, you should NEVER go alone, this applies to male models as well.
-Accepting a job through the internet that has not been vetted (screened) by an agent is extremely risky and you should be incredibly careful.
-It is always safer to get your bookings from reputable modeling agencies rather than working freelance on the internet.
+Accepting a job through the internet that has not been vetted (screened) by an agent is extremely risky.
+It is always safer to get your bookings from reputable modeling agencies rather than working freelance through the internet.